What is Fake Confidence?

 And I wasn’t the only girl that was put off by her.
 All the girls I was closer with didn’t care for her either.

-Turns out she was the niece of the creator of the competition, so she was there by default, not by (the lack of) her Sweetheart qualities.
+Turns out she was the related to someone who ran the competition, so she was there by default, not by (the lack of) her Sweetheart qualities.

 And the girls and I despised her.
 Not because she was there, but because of her arrogance.